 As long as you can find a spot where your bait and hook won’t be completely hidden or snagged by weeds and other vegetation, a Drop Shot can be used for largemouth bass fishing, smallmouth bass fishing, and a range of other fish simply by changing up your bait and hook size.

-Many anglers love using Drop Shot rigs in both the winter and the summer when fish move low and aren’t as active as normally.
-The fish still want to eat, but won’t be willing to exert as much energy to chase their prey.
+Many anglers love using Drop Shot rigs in both the winter and the summer when fish move low and aren’t as active as normal.
+The fish still want to eat but won’t be willing to exert as much energy to chase their prey.

 The entire point of drop shotting with a Drop Shot rig is to use the weight to put your bait right in front of the fish’s face when they are hiding out in deeper water so they can strike it hard and fast without having to give chase.

 - Effective for catching largemouth, smallmouth, and spotted bass, as well as other fish.
-The Punch Shot works great in shallow or deep grass, dragging along edges and points, and flipping into shallow cover such as stick-ups, dock pilings, walls, and more.
+The Punch Shot works great in shallow or deep grass, dragging along edges and points and flipping into shallow covers such as stick-ups, dock pilings, walls, and more.

 - Makes16 Drop Shot Rigs with 16 EWG Hooks (size 3/0)